Video Call Sheet Generator

 How to Use This Tool:

 - Enter Production title, Shoot date and crew call, Time zone, Production type, and Primary location.
-The summary updates with the crew call, segment count, estimated day length, and wrap estimate.
+The summary should show the crew call, segment count, estimated day length, and wrap estimate.

-- Paste or browse Schedule rows.
-Each row can include start time, segment name, minutes, location, talent or cast, department, and notes.
-Leave the start blank when the row should flow from the previous segment plus the default buffer.
+- Add Schedule rows as one row per segment.
+Use start time, segment name, minutes, location, talent or cast, department, and notes.
+A row without a start time flows from the previous row plus the default buffer.

-- Open Advanced for producer contact, emergency or medic contact, parking and basecamp, weather or environment, safety notes, row buffer, meal review window, move warning gap, wrap buffer, time format, and the wrap reminder.
+- Open Advanced for producer and emergency contacts, parking and basecamp, weather or environment, safety notes, default row buffer, meal review window, move warning gap, wrap buffer, time format, and the wrap reminder.

-- Use Call Sheet Markdown for a readable handoff, Day Schedule for the run of day, Call Time Matrix for individual reports, Shoot Day Timeline Chart for a visual scan, and Calendar ICS when schedule segments should become calendar events.
+- Use Call Sheet Markdown for the main handoff, Day Schedule for the run of day, Call Time Matrix for individual reports, Shoot Day Timeline Chart for a quick visual scan, and Calendar ICS when schedule segments should become calendar events.

 Interpreting Results: